Anyueow/RAG-model-DS4300/README.md

-# Local Retrieval-Augmented Generation System for DS4300 Notes
+# Aces - Retrieval-Augmented Generation System for DS4300 Notes
-A local RAG system that leverages course notes to provide accurate, context-aware responses to questions about data science topics.
+A RAG system that leverages course notes to provide accurate, context-aware responses to questions about DS4300 topics.

 ## Overview